Captured-Heart/QwikCountr-Tech-assessment/README.md

   <strong>A Flutter app that displays stock market data and allows users to track their favorite stocks.</strong>
   <br />

-  <h3>You can download the apk directly from my firebase distribution console <a href="  https://appdistribution.firebase.dev/i/e5a7b73fefe2dd61
+  <h3>You can download the apk directly from my firebase distribution console <a href="https://appdistribution.firebase.dev/i/e5a7b73fefe2dd61">QwikCountr-Demo</a></ </h3>
-">QwikCountr-Demo</a></ </h3>
   <br />

 <sub>Built by <a href="https://twitter.com/CapturedWarrior">Captured-Heart</a></sub>